LAWNE-KEA/WhoKnows-Backend/Notes.md

   We have already answered this.

 While only one can setup the integration with SonarQube, everyone should be able to answer the questions above for the exam.

+#Linting

+Consider whether you want to ensure linting before anyone can push their code or make it part of a CI pipeline or both.

+  - Because Go implicit have linting capabilities build into it, we consider it as something that we have already been given by Go.